Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Web of Lies

-When creating a boon with Influence and Intuition, if you lied or manipulated, you gain an assets with rating equal to your margin of effort instead of a boon.
+When creating a boon with Influence and Intuition, you may gain an assets with rating equal to your margin of effort instead of a boon.

 ---

+### Teacher